quantego/clp-java/README.md

 #### Deployment via Maven

-I just started working with Maven, so this is still on the todo.
+This is still on the todo.

 #### All-in-one jar file